Meningioma is one of many types of brain tumors that Penn Medicine neurosurgeons specialize in treating.

 The Penn Brain Tumor Center gives patients access to an unparalleled forum of innovative clinical trials.

-When you find out that you need spine or brain surgery, a second opinion is a good idea.
+When you find out that you need spine surgery, a second opinion is a good idea.
 Here’s why:

 Zarina S. Ali, MD, is an assistant professor of neurosurgeon at Penn Medicine and sees patients at Pennsylvania Hospital.
 Dr. Ali treats all nervous system conditions, including spinal, cranial and extremity nerve disease.